 Our Bunny Introduction to Ringette program is focused on developing skating ability, introducing ringette skills and having fun.
 Here is some information for you about our program.
 Beginner players from 4 to 6 years old will start in our ‘Bunny’ program – a learn-to-skate program that moves on to teaching basic ringette skills as the players develop.
 The Bunnies are on the ice once a week for an hour.
 Bunnies don’t play official games, but may participate in scrimmages with Bunnies from other associations during the season as their skills develop.

 Registration for the 2017/18 season is now open.
 Registration fees cover both the Ringette sessions and the learn to skate program.
 When registration opens, access our new registration system by going to our online registration system.
 If this is your first time using the system you will need to set up an account by clicking on the Members tab on the registration site and creating a new account.
 A step by step guide is available on the registration site.
-Registration fees must be paid on-line at time of registration.
+Registration fees must be paid online at the time of registration.
 Our 2017-18 registration fee for the Bunny program is $325 or $250 with participation in our grocery card fundraiser, grocery card program only available for registration prior to September 15th.

 Most of our communication is done through email and our website.
 If you have any questions please contact our Bunny coordinator at email@example.com Also check the WORA website at http://www.westottawaringette.com throughout the season for more information.